Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/left_console/aft_section.md

 ![BoardStepsLadder](../../../img/BoardStepsLadder.jpg)

-Used to visually confirm the integrated boarding ladder has been stowed.
-With the white post extended up, ladder is stowed, whereas ladder is deployed if post is down and flush with panel recess.
+Used to visually confirm the integrated boarding steps state.
+With the white post up, steps are stowed, whereas steps are deployed if post is down and flush with panel recess.

 ## Intercom System Control Panel